 It ain’t easy.

-Sure, a six string is, relatively speaking, on the portable side of the musical instrument spectrum.
+Sure, a six-string is, relatively speaking, on the portable side of the musical instrument spectrum.
 Compared to a baby grand piano, for example, a guitar is easy to move.
-But, as any seasoned busker or travelling musician will tell you, you feel its limitations when it comes to using public transport or travelling internationally.
+But, as any seasoned busker or traveling musician will tell you, you feel its limitations when it comes to using public transport or traveling internationally.

 One major advantage of the Ukulele is its extreme portability.
 It’s small, it’s lightweight and you can travel just about anywhere with one.
 Once armed with a decent case, your Uke is small enough to fit in a rucksack, a suitcase or your hand luggage.

 And, it doesn’t take up loads of room in your closet to boot.

 If you’re light on space, travel a lot, or simply want an instrument you can take with you wherever you go, a Ukulele isn’t a bad shout.

 Further Reading – Famous Ukulele Players You Need to Check Out!